 This natural alternative could mean a breakthrough in both behavioural training and a reduction in the dose and side effects caused by common medications.

 Other natural supplements that can help in anxiety related behavioural problems include:

 L-Tryptophan and L-Theanine are required for the production of serotonin which promotes a sense of calm.

 Valerian root extract helps to soothe and ease anxiety.

 Calcium and magnesium support the nervous system and muscle function.

 After many years of research, I changed my mind about pet food about 10 years ago.
 Now, I strongly recommend feeding a species specific raw food diet because ultra-processed dried and tinned pet food is lacking in many micronutrients and omega 3 fatty acids that are so important to optimal health.
+I also, recommend a the best digestive supplements for dogs.
 There are many great manufacturers producing brilliant raw food diets and today 20% of dogs in the UK are fed a raw food diet.